gitpod-io/ai-security-engineer/README.md

-# Jonas, your Ona AI Security Engineer
+# Your Ona AI Security Engineer

 Jonas is a 100% autonomous AI engineer who monitors for CVEs and other vulnerabilities and drives fixes.